NEXT POST

 Tasia Duske, CEO, Museum Hack

-I’ve always found that a good interview is a two-way street and should be a dialogue rather than an interrogation.
-Try it — you can put your interviewees at ease by starting the interview off with a personal story.
+I’ve always found that a good interview is typically a two-way street and should be a dialogue rather than an interrogation.
+Try it.
+Whether it’s an in-person interview or Zoom chat, you can put your interviewees at ease by starting the discussion off with a personal story.
+(As opposed to jumping right into the question-and-answer portion when you discuss job requirements.)

 This can be about anything just so long as it tells them a little about you as a person.
 This gives them a starting point in seeing you as a person, rather than the arbiter of their fate with being hired at this company or not.
 It is a simple way to make the interview experience easier for the interviewee and give them a more positive impression, even if they don’t get the job.